Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/opennebula-deployment/guide.en-gb.md

 The deployment of OpenNebula on OVHcloud infrastructure is validated as part of the **OpenNebula Cloud-Ready Certification Program**.

-To streamline this process, OpenNebula provides a set of **Ansible playbooks** called [Hosted Cloud OVHcloud](https://github.com/OpenNebula/hosted-cloud-ovhcloud) for automated deployment and verification. **You will use these playbooks** throughout this guide.
+To streamline this process, OpenNebula provides a set of **Ansible playbooks** called [Hosted Cloud OVHcloud](https://github.com/OpenNebula/hosted-cloud-ovhcloud) for automated deployment and verification. **You will use these playbooks throughout this guide**.

 ## Objective